poulsp/docker-Alice-Linux-x86/README.md

 Read [Requirements](#Requirements), [Installing](#Installing) but be sure also to read [More](#more).

 ## Installing.
-Have these three files in Your head from now.
+Have these three files in your head from now.
 It will save you for troubles later on.
 ```
 "config.json" "snips.toml" and `"googlecredentials.json"
 ```